fergiemcdowall/search-index/doc/EXAMPLES.md

 # Examples

+(**WARNING: These examples are currently outdated- be aware of changes to the API in the latest version**)

 This folder contains examples of how you can use `search-index` to make cool apps.

 [search-index-indexing-in-browser](https://github.com/fergiemcdowall/search-index-indexing-in-browser) indexes data from the browser, into the browser.